earthobservations/wetterdienst/README.rst

 Docker images for each stable release will get pushed to GitHub Container Registry.

-There are images in two variants, ``wetterdienst-standard`` and ``wetterdienst-full``.

-``wetterdienst-standard`` will contain a minimum set of 3rd-party packages, while ``wetterdienst-full`` will try to serve a full environment, including *all* of the optional dependencies of Wetterdienst.
+``wetterdienst`` serves a full environment, including *all* of the optional dependencies of Wetterdienst.

 Pull the Docker image:

 .. code-block:: bash

-    docker pull ghcr.io/earthobservations/wetterdienst-standard
+    docker pull ghcr.io/earthobservations/wetterdienst

 Library
 -------